Ward Hadaway supporter blog – Mayoral Development Corporations – why the sudden surge in popularity?

 I hope everyone has some opportunity to relax over the festive break so we can all return refreshed and ready to go in 2026!

 NHC Executive Director (Policy and External Relations) Patrick Murray explains more about this corporate plan objective, including how we represent members, and the approach we take to working with the Government.
-He looks at how we’ve been moving the dial over the past nine months and the momentous political change we’re seen as a result.
+He looks at how we’ve been moving the dial over the first 18 months of the Government and the momentous policy change we’re seen as a result.